Testing enetcache

 composer.lock

-will later always fetch for instance the youngest Core dependencies marked as
+composer install will always fetch the youngest Core dependencies marked as

-Let's clone that repository and call composer install
+Let's clone the repository and run composer install (stripped):

 lolli@apoc /var/www/local/git $ git clone git@github.com:lolli42/enetcache.git